microsoft/r-server-campaign-optimization/local.md

     netsh advfirewall firewall add rule name="SQLServer" dir=in action=allow protocol=tcp localport=1433

-If you wish to run the PowerShell script from your local computer, you also need to disable a default rule by executing the following:

-    Import-Module NetSecurity
-    Get-NetFirewallRule –displayname "Block network access for R local user accounts in SQL Server instance MSSQLSERVER"| Set-NetFirewallRule -Enabled False -Direction Outbound

-If you would later like to reverse this change, execute the following:

-    Get-NetFirewallRule –displayname "Block network access for R local user accounts in SQL Server instance MSSQLSERVER"| Set-NetFirewallRule -Enabled True -Direction Outbound

 SQL Server on the VM has been set up with a user `rdemo` and a default password of `D@tascience`.
 Once you open the firewall, you may also want to also change the password, as anyone who knows the IP address can now access the server.
 To do so, log into SSMS with Windows Authentication and execute the following query:

         ALTER LOGIN rdemo WITH PASSWORD = 'newpassword';